ThePatShea/fun-stuff-to-do-aggregator/README.md

-# Aggregator for Fun Stuff to do
+# "Fun stuff to do" Aggregator

 #### Product Description
 This web app aggregates all the venues, deals, and events near your university and sorts them into 8 categories: cheap food, nightlife, arts, athletics, etc.